Prefabs in the United Kingdom: House types

 When the Ministry of Works opened up the design competition, some 1,400 designs were submitted.
 Reviewed by the Building Research Station, many were rejected from the conceptual stage, such as the British Powerboat Company's proposal for the Jicwood all laminated plywood design; while others were only dismissed after the prototype stage, such as the steel framed Riley.
 However, a few were approved after testing for construction.

-Portal (THP prototype design)
+Portal (Temporary Housing Programme prototype design)

 The first prototype to be unveiled was the motor industry contribution, a steel panelled experimental temporary bungalow called the Portal after the minister of works, Lord Portal.
 With a floor area of 616 sqft, and an estimated cost of £600 constructed, and £675 fully furnished.
 It included a prefabricated slot-in kitchen and bathroom capsule, that included a pre-installed refrigerator.
 The proposed rent was 10 shillings (50p) a week for a life of ten years.